It Takes Hope exists to provide a message of hope, to encourage, and to equip people who seek it.

 Kirk and Sandy Lambers have been married for over 30 years.
 They have been blessed with 3 children who are now married.
 They both love being involved as Grandparents in their 6 Grandchildren lives.
 They like spending time at the beach and taking trips.
 They reside in Holland, MI.
 Kirk was introduced to Holly by Sandy.

-Josh is a fun-loving, creative dad of a teen & tween and is engaged to Jaimie Campbell.
+Josh is a fun-loving, creative dad of a teen & tween and is married to Jaimie Campbell.
 Josh has 20 years experience in graphic design and marketing.
 Fifteen of those years were at Central Wesleyan Church and 12 of them as the Marketing and Communications Director.
-It was there that he met Holly and he always has her on her toes (figuratively) and those around her.
+It was there that he met Holly and he always had her on her toes (figuratively) and those around her.
 The best was in a frozen yogurt shop in Chicago where Josh was acting as a jerk to Holly all for the sake of some laughter.
 The tension was bad until both he and Holly started laughing.
 The patrons then knew it was all an act.